gtriggiano/neo4j-transactions/docs/api/transaction.md

 _If working with callbacks is more your thing [I hope not :)] you can pass an `callback` function to them. **In this case the method will not generate nor return any promise**_.

 Promises are a powerful approach to async workflows and routines.
 Moreover bluebird promises let you `catch` them *discriminating* by error constructor.
+Error constructors are widely exposed by the library, see [Errors](errors.md)

-For example:
+Example:
 ```javascript
 var Neo4j = require('neo4j-transactions')